- Games, Toys, and Hobbies

 I have so many wonderful memories of my dad spending time with me while I played on the floor with my collection.
 Dad has since passed but every time I see a Micro Machines toy I think of him.

 Now as an adult (but still a child at heart!)
-I have a business buying and selling collectible toys and games.
+I have like to buy and sell collectible toys and games.
 And what do you think I mostly gravitate towards?
 Yes, Micro Machines!

-I've been lucky enough to stumble across a lot of mint condition Micro Machines while I'm out buying collectibles for my business.
-And every single time I shout a "yes! yes!" and my fiancé just rolls his eyes at me - "here we go again!"
+I've been lucky enough to stumble across a lot of mint condition Micro Machines while I'm out buying collectibles.
+And every single time I shout a "yes! yes!" and my husband just rolls his eyes at me - "here we go again!"

-So I've decided to put together this page to share what I've learned over the years about these amazing 1980s and 1990s pop culture items!
+So I've decided to put together this page to share what I've learned over the years about these amazing 1980s and 1990s pop culture items and the best places to still find them.

 A Micro History Lesson